prashanthgedde/Books-DDIA/ch05-Replication.md

 Each follower keeps log of data changes it has received from leader.
 If a follower crashes and is restsrted, or if network connection is temporarily interrupted, the follower can recover from its logs - it knows the last transaction that was processed before the fault.
 Thus follower can connect to the leader and request all the data changes since the failure.

 ### Leader failure (FAIOVER)
-Handling failure of the leader is tricker:
+Handling failure of the leader is tricky:
   1. One of the follower needs to be promoted as the new leader.
   2. Clients need to be reconfigured to send writes to this new leader and
   3. Other followers need to start consuming data changes from the new leader.